Windfisch/arpfisch/README.md

 Arpfisch
 ========

-**Arpfisch** is a MIDI arpeggiator / step sequencer written in [Rust](https://rustlang.org) It is designed for use with a 8x8 grid button controller; currently, the *Novation LaunchpadX* is supported.
+**Arpfisch** is a MIDI arpeggiator / step sequencer written in [Rust](https://rustlang.org).
+It is designed for use with a 8x8 grid button controller; currently, the *Novation Launchpad X* is supported.

 Playback does not restart upon pressing a new chord, making it ideal for rhythmic arpeggios that lay base for a mix.